-B. In the case of dissected brains, separate spiritual entities have been observed in each brain hemisphere; they must be the Ego and the Id.
+B. In the case of dissected brains, separate spiritual entities have been observed in each brain hemisphere.

 This can be applied for reverse engineering, i.e. the Ego can be deliberately transferred to that particular brain hemisphere fit for the occasion, by moving the fingers (or toes ) on the other side of the body.

-G. The Id plays an important role in pronunciation and diction, and mental health problems may start when it becomes uncooperative in this context, and starts to explore substitute ways of venting its energy, including brain chatter.
+The Id plays an important role in pronunciation and diction; mental health problems may start when the Id starts to explore new ways of venting its energy, including brain chatter.